 - 1. If you are not replacing the hard drive immediately, insert a hard drive carrier blank in the empty hard drive slot, or install a hard drive carrier. - 2.
 If removed, install the front bezel.

-Removing the optional front bezel Installing a 2.5-inch hot swappable hard drive blank Installing a 3.5-inch hot swappable hard drive carrier blank Installing a hot swappable hard drive carrier
+Removing the optional front bezel Installing a 3.5-inch hot swappable hard drive carrier blank Installing a hot swappable hard drive carrier Installing the optional front bezel

+Removing a hot swappable hard drive from a hard drive carrier